-Pupils from Newton and St John’s Primary Schools attended Ayr United FC on Monday 26 March for a Show Racism the Red Card Event organised in partnership with South Ayrshire Council and Ayr United FC.
+Pupils from Dalmilling and Minishant Primary Schools attended Ayr United FC on Wednesday 30 January for a Show Racism the Red Card Event organised in partnership with South Ayrshire Council and Ayr United FC.

-The event featured three educational workshops in the morning promoting anti-racism, anti-sectarianism and overall messages of equality and respect, and the pupils were also treated to a fun and fitness coaching session.
+The event featured a carousel of educational workshops in the morning promoting anti-racism, anti-sectarianism and overall messages of equality and respect, and the pupils were also treated to a fun and fitness coaching session on the pitch.

 Amanda Peebles, Show Racism the Red Card, said: